Chan Buddhism: Ming dynasty (1368–1644)

-Chan Buddhism enjoyed something of a revival in the Ming dynasty, with teachers such as Hanshan Deqing (憨山德清), who wrote and taught extensively on both Chan and Pure Land Buddhism; Miyun Yuanwu (密雲圓悟), who came to be seen posthumously as the first patriarch of the Ōbaku school of Zen; and as Yunqi Zhuhong (雲棲祩宏) and Ouyi Zhixu (蕅益智旭).

-Chan was taught alongside other Buddhist traditions such as Pure Land, Huayan, Tiantai and Chinese Esoteric Buddhism in many monasteries.
+Together with other Buddhist traditions such as Tiantai, Chan Buddhism enjoyed a revival in the Ming dynasty, with eminent teachers such as Hanshan Deqing (憨山德清), who wrote and taught extensively on both Chan and Pure Land Buddhism; Miyun Yuanwu (密雲圓悟), who came to be seen posthumously as the first patriarch of the Ōbaku school of Zen; as well as Yunqi Zhuhong (雲棲祩宏), who integrated both Chan and Pure Land thought and who was a great monastic reformer who compiled and edited many influential liturgical and ritual texts.
+Chan was taught alongside other Buddhist traditions such as Pure Land, Huayan, Tiantai and Zhenyan Buddhism in many monasteries.
 In continuity with Buddhism in the previous dynasties, Buddhist masters taught integrated teachings from the various traditions as opposed to advocating for any sectarian delineation between the various schools of thought.

-With the downfall of the Ming, several Chan masters fled to Japan, founding the Ōbaku school.
+This can be seen from how various prominent monastics of this period who were Chan practitioners also wrote various teachings and commentaries from the perspective of other Buddhist traditions, sometimes directly integrating teachings and practices from other traditions into Chan.
+One example is the eminent monk Ouyi Zhixu (蕅益智旭), who was also a Patriarch of both the Tiantai tradition as well as the Chinese Pure Land tradition but who was also a Chan practitioner.
+With the downfall of the Ming, some Chan masters fled to Japan, founding the Ōbaku school.

 Qing dynasty (1644–1912)

 At the beginning of the Qing dynasty, Chan was revitalized by the "revival of beating and shouting practices" by Miyun Yuanwu (1566–1642), and the publication of the Wudeng yantong ("The strict transmission of the five Chan schools") by Feiyin Tongrong's (1593–1662), a dharma heir of Miyun Yuanwu.
 The book placed self-proclaimed Chan monks without proper Dharma transmission in the category of "lineage unknown" (sifa weixiang), thereby excluding several prominent Caodong monks.